-- Program shall define and implement an ongoing monitoring of student progress and evaluation of student performance.
+2.3.2.
+Program shall define and implement ongoing monitoring of student progress and evaluation of student performance.
 Procedures of quality assurance shall be established to ensure that adequacy of standards is achieved in all assessments.

-Program shall ensure the availability and accessibility of facilities for effective functioning of the learning process and attainment of the learning outcomes.
+Program shall ensure the availability, accessibility, and safety of facilities for effective functioning of the learning process and attainment of the Learning Outcomes.

 2.5.
 Institutional Responsibility

-- Institution shall make efforts to establish resource, supporting service and cooperation with stakeholders on research, education and/or service to community with due consideration to existing local resources.
+2.5.2.
+The Program Operating Institution shall make efforts to establish resources, supporting service and cooperation with stakeholders on research, education and/or service to community with due consideration to existing local resources.

-- Program shall ensure that an effective assessment process of learning outcomes based on established performance indicators is implemented and maintained at planned intervals using appropriate methods.
+3.1.
+The Program shall ensure that an effective assessment process of Learning Outcomes based on established performance indicators is implemented and maintained at planned intervals using appropriate methods.

-- Program shall ensure that graduates of the program achieve all expected learning outcomes.
+3.2.
+The Program shall ensure that graduates of the program achieve all expected Learning Outcomes.

-- Based on the assessment results, Program shall perform an evaluation at planned intervals with output in the form of decisions to improve the effectiveness of the educational process, the suitability of the learning outcomes related to the needs of stakeholders, and resources.
+4.1.
+Based on Program Learning Outcomes assessment results, the Program shall perform an evaluation at planned intervals with output in the form of decisions to improve the effectiveness of the educational process and resources.